 See TMEP §1402.05(b) regarding goods that may be classified in more than one class depending on their material composition.

 - (3) In rare instances, an identification may include a term that has multiple, entirely different meanings.
 If the meaning of such a term can be understood when read in association with the title of the class in which it is placed, and if the term is otherwise satisfactory, the examining attorney need not require amendment to further qualify the term.
-For example, “mufflers” in the clothing class would not require further modification to indicate that articles of clothing are intended, rather than automotive mufflers.
 The limited number of items to which this applies, however, represents a narrow exception to the general rule that an identification must itself provide a clear indication of the nature of the goods or services, without reference to the class.
 See TMEP §§1402.01 and 1402.05(b).
 The title of a class cannot be used to define the nature of the goods when the same item could be classified in more than one class depending on its function, material composition, or field of use.
 See In re Omega SA, 494 F.3d 1362, 83 USPQ2d 1541 (Fed.
 Cir.
-2007) (“chronographs” held indefinite because it includes both chronographs that function as time recording devices in Class 9 and chronographs that function as watches in Class 14).
-For example, tools are classified in Class 7 if they are power driven or Class 8 if they are not power driven.
-The identification should include wording to assist in determining whether the tools should be classified in Class 7 or 8 (e.g., “powered,” “non-powered,” “hand tools, namely”).
+2007) (finding that "chronographs" includes both chronographs that function as time recording devices in Class 9 and chronographs that function as watches in Class 14).

 - (4) The common understanding of words or phrases used in an identification determines the scope and nature of the goods or services.
+In re Fiat Grp.
+Mktg. & Corporate Commc'ns S.p.A., 109 USPQ2d 1593 (TTAB 2014); TMEP §1402.07(a).
 A basic and widely available dictionary should be consulted to determine the definition or understanding of a commonly used word.

 - (5) Many goods are commonly understood to move in a particular channel of trade or have particular attributes.
 When those goods are classified in the class that is appropriate for that common understanding, often no further specification as to the nature of those goods is necessary.
 However, when the goods have a special use or attributes that are not typically associated with those particular goods that would cause it to be classified in a different class, that use or attribute should be indicated in the identification in order to justify the classification.
-For example, “skin lotion” usually refers to a cosmetic product - one that is not medicated.
-For that reason, it can be classified in Class 3 without further specification.
-However, a skin lotion that is medicated should be classified in Class 5, and the identification should indicate that the product is medicated in order to justify its classification in Class 5 rather than in the more commonly understood and assigned Class 3.
+For example, "toilets" usually refers to a particular sanitary apparatus and, thus, is classified in Class 11 without further specification.
+However, "toilets adapted for medical patients or for use by disabled persons" are classified in Class 10 as medical apparatus based on the particular use of the goods.

-With broad identifications, as with any identification that includes more than one item, the amount of proof (normally by way of specimens) necessary to assure the examining attorney that the mark has been used on “all” the items in the application will vary.
+With broad identifications, as with any identification that includes more than one item, the amount of proof (normally by way of specimens) necessary to assure the examining attorney that the mark has been used on "all" the items in the application will vary.
 See TMEP §904.01(a).
 The USPTO does not require specimens showing use of the mark for every item set forth in an application.
-However, if an identification is so broad that it encompasses a wide range of products or services, the applicant may be required to submit evidence that it actually uses the mark on a wide range of products or services to obtain registration.
-37 C.F.R. §2.61(b).
-See In re Air Products & Chemicals, Inc., 192 USPQ 84, recon. denied 192 USPQ 157 (TTAB 1976).
+However, if an identification is broad or so extensive that it encompasses a wide range of products or services, the applicant may be required to submit evidence that it actually uses the mark on a wide range of products or services to obtain registration.
+37 C.F.R. §§2.56(a), 2.86(a)(3), (b)(3), and (e).
+See In re Air Products & Chemicals, Inc., 192 USPQ 84, recon. denied192 USPQ 157 (TTAB 1976).
 See TMEP §1402.05 regarding accuracy of the identification.

 The appropriateness of any broad identification depends on the facts in the particular case.
 The examining attorney should permit applicants to adopt terms that are as broad as the circumstances justify.